 I was born and raised in Northeast Florida.
 After graduating as valedictorian of my high school, I received a scholarship and moved to Atlanta, where I majored in English and minored in psychology at Emory University.
 My studies included a semester abroad in Emory's British Studies program at Oxford University.
 There, I took classes in Shakespeare and films studies.

 After graduating from college in 1989, I taught in the public school systems of Florida and Atlanta for a couple of years and then enrolled in law school at Florida State University in 1992.
 My law career began in the private sector, and, in 1996, I was hired as law clerk to Judge Philip J. Padovano at the Florida First District Court of Appeal in Tallahassee.
-After Judge Padovano retired, I returned to Northeast Florida, where my family live, in 2015.
+After Judge Padovano retired, I returned to my hometown in Northeast Florida in 2015, to serve as caregiver for my mother.

-In addition to my law career, I'm also a singer/songwriter and a photographer, as well as a passionate animal advocate.
-I've released several albums of original music and I occasionally still do live gigs.
-In 2015, I self-published a book of photos of the cats I've photographed as a volunteer at local animal shelters.
+In addition to my law career, I'm also a singer/songwriter and a photographer, with a punk rock leaning in both fields.
+I've released several albums of original music and I occasionally still do live gigs, despite being a terrible guitarist.
+I’m also a passionate animal advocate.
+In 2015, I self-published on Amazon a book of photos of some of the cats I've photographed as a volunteer at local animal shelters.
 Proceeds from the book benefit Best Friends Animal Society.
-I currently live in Northeast Florida with my cat Betty, who's scared of everything but who still manages to boss me around.
+I’ve been the sole caregiver for my mother for the past four and a half years.
+Mom and I co-parent my tortie cat Betty, who's terrified of everything but still manages to boss me around.